 2. The NG-RAN node sends N2 MBS Session release request (MBS Session ID, [Area Session ID], [N2 SM information ([GTP tunnel info], release indication)])]) to the AMF.
 For location dependent services, the NG-RAN node also provides the Area Session ID.
 The RAN node includes the unicast DL tunnel info if unicast transport is used for the shared delivery.
 If the NG-RAN node was configured to use multicast transport for the 5GC Shared MBS traffic delivery, the NG-RAN node does not include the N2 SM information in the message.

-3. [Conditional] If the N2 SM information is received or it is the last RAN node controlled by the AMF serving the multicast MBS session, the AMF invokes Nmbsmf_MBSSession_ContextUpdate request (MBS Session ID [Area Session ID], [leave indication], [N2 SM information]) to the MB-SMF corresponding to the MB-SMF ID stored in the AMF for the MBS Session ID.
+3. [Conditional] If the N2 SM information is received or it is the last RAN node controlled by the AMF serving the multicast MBS session, the AMF invokes Nmbsmf_MBSSession_ContextUpdate request (MBS Session ID [Area Session ID], [leave indication], [N2 SM information([DL GTP tunnel endpoint ID])], NG-RAN Node ID) to the MB-SMF corresponding to the MB-SMF ID stored in the AMF for the MBS Session ID.
 If it is the last RAN node controlled by the AMF serving the multicast MBS session identified by the MBS Session ID or both the MBS Session ID and Area Session ID (if exists), the leave indication is included.

 4. [Conditional] If unicast transport was used towards the NG-RAN node, the MB-SMF determines whether the context update is for tunnel release or create based on the release indication in the N2 container.
+If the MB-SMF determines the context update is for tunnel release, it performs the following:

+If the unicast transport was used towards the NG-RAN in a deployment where NG-RAN nodes share a common user plane entity. the MB-SMF removes the received NG-RAN Node ID from the stored NG-RAN Node ID and DL GTP tunnel endpoint pair(s) for the MBS session ID, and checks based on the stored NG-RAN Node ID and DL GTP tunnel endpoint pair(s) whether other NG-RAN Node ID(s) use the related DL GTP tunnel.
+If no other NG-RAN Node ID(s) use the related DL GTP tunnel, the DL GTP tunnel is not used.

+If the unicast transport was not used towards the NG-RAN or in a deployment where NG-RAN nodes do not share a common user plane entity, the DL GTP tunnel is not used.

-If the MB-SMF determines the context update is for tunnel releasethe MB-SMF sends N4mb Session Modification to the MB-UPF to release the N3mb tunnel used for the multicast MBS session (or location dependent content of the multicast MBS session if an Area Session ID was received) towards thatRAN node using the received GTP tunnel info.
+If the MB-SMF finds the related DL GTP tunnel is not used, the MB-SMF sends N4mb Session Modification to the MB-UPF to release the N3mb tunnel used for the multicast MBS session (or location dependent content of the multicast MBS session if an Area Session ID was received) towards that NG-RAN node using the received GTP tunnel info.